Advances and Open Problems in Federated Learning: Ensuring Fairness and Addressing Sources of Bias

 \subsection{Fairness Without Access to Sensitive Attributes}

 Having explicit access to demographic information (race, gender, etc) is critical to many existing fairness criteria, including those discussed in Section \ref{subsec:bias-in-training-data}.
 However, the contexts in which federated learning are often deployed also give rise to considerations of fairness when individual sensitive attributes are \textit{not} available.
 For example, this can occur when developing personalized language models or developing fair medical image classifiers without knowing any additional demographic information about individuals.
+Even more fundamentally, the assumed one-to-one relationship between individuals and devices often breaks down, especially in non-Western contexts \cite{sambasivan2018privacy}.
 Both measuring and correcting unfairness in contexts where there is no data regarding sensitive group membership is a key area for federated learning researchers to address.

 Limited existing research has examined fairness without access to sensitive attributes.
-For example, this has been addressed using distributionally-robust optimization (DRO) which optimizes for the worst-case outcome accross all individuals during training \cite{hashimoto2018fairness}, and via multicalibration, which calibrates for fairness across subsets of the training data \cite{hebert2018multicalibration}.
+For example, this has been addressed using distributionally-robust optimization (DRO) which optimizes for the worst-case outcome across all individuals during training \cite{hashimoto2018fairness}, and via multicalibration, which calibrates for fairness across subsets of the training data \cite{hebert2018multicalibration}.
 Even these existing approaches have not been applied in the federated setting, raising opportunities for future empirical work.
 The challenge of how to make these approaches work for large-scale, high-dimensional data typical to federated settings is also an open problem, as DRO and multicalibration both pose challenges of scaling with large $n$ and $p$.
 Finally, the development of additional theoretical approaches to defining fairness without respect to ``sensitive attributes'' is a critical area for further research.

 Other ways to approach this include reframing the existing notions of fairness, which are primarily concerned with equalizing the probability of an outcome (one of which is considered ``positive'' and another ``negative'' for the affected individual).
 Instead, fairness without access to sensitive attributes might be reframed as \textit{equal access to effective models}.
 Under this interpretation of fairness, the goal is to maximize model utility across all individuals, regardless of their (unknown) demographic identities, and regardless of the ``goodness`` of an individual outcome.
 Again, this matches the contexts in which federated learning is most commonly used, such as language modeling or medical image classification, where there is no clear notion of an outcome which is ``good'' for a user, and instead the aim is simply to make correct predictions for users, regardless of the outcome.